-This pecan milk recipe is easy to make and creates a creamy, flavorful homemade nut milk.
+This pecan milk recipe is easy to make and creates creamy, flavorful homemade nut milk.
 It’s an easy dairy-free milk substitute, made with only a few ingredients.
 Pour this homemade nut milk over cereal, use it in smoothies, or even add it to your favorite hot beverages, like coffee or tea.
 I love using it to make creamy vegan pudding!